 4 Objective

-The objective is to specify a new NF service for the authorization of AF requests to create/modify/terminate AM policies.
-Npcf_AMPolicyAuthorization Service is the suggested name.
+The objective is to specify an NF service for the authorization of AF requests to create/modify/terminate AM policies.

-The new service should have create/modify/terminate operations like those defined for the Npcf_PolicyAuthorization Service.
+This service should have create/modify/terminate operations like those defined for the Npcf_PolicyAuthorization Service.
 However, as the AF may not know the UE address, required input for these operations should be any one of UE address, SUPI or GPSI.
 For the use cases we identified, the optional inputs and the outputs could be the same as for Npcf_PolicyAuthorization Service operations.
 However, the exact list of inputs and outputs is expected to be defined by SA2.

+NOTE: Based on architectural criteria, SA2 is expected to decide whether to create a new NF service, or extend an existing one.